andreabradpitto/Experimental-robotics-laboratory/assignment1/README.md

 Most, if not all, of the assumptions descripted above are indeed limits of the implementation.
 In addition to those, there is little to no control over input parameters (e.g. one can set a starting robot position outside of the playing field).

 ## Extra
 [MiRo](http://consequentialrobotics.com/miro-beta#:~:text=MiRo%20is%20a%20fully%20programmable,suited%20for%20developing%20companion%20robots.) is the robot that has been shown us in the images during the assignment presentation, and that we would probably have used if we could have worked in the University.
-Unfortunately, since due time still lies inside a COVID-19 outbreak, there is no chanche we will use it.
+Unfortunately, since the project's deadline still falls inside a high peak COVID-19 outbreak phase, there is no chanche we will use it.

 ## Authors
 All the files in this repository belong to [Andrea Pitto](https://github.com/andreabradpitto) - [s3942710@studenti.unige.it](mailto:s3942710@studenti.unige.it).